-WTT 103 - Introduction to Wind Energy
+WTT 103 - Introduction to Wind Energy 3.0 Credit(s)

 Introduction to Wind Energy provides students an overview of the wind energy industry.
 The development, construction, and operation of wind farms will be studied, with emphasis on the operation and maintenance of wind turbines.
 Students will examine wind turbines in detail and develop a familiarity with standard procedures, tools, and subsystems that comprise the wind turbine.